Generating Holistic 3D Human Motion from Speech: Experiments

 \subsection{Model Ablation}

-\paragraph{Effect of wav2vec feature in face generation.} We evaluate the effect of the wav2vec feature used in face generation compared to the MFCC feature.
+\paragraph{Effect of Wav2vec Feature in Face Generation.} We evaluate the effect of the wav2vec feature used in face generation compared to the MFCC feature.
 We add an extra encoder to increase the dimension of the MFCC feature from 64 to 256 for a fair comparison.
-The wav2vec-based model outperforms the MFCC-based model in both metrics (0.130 vs. 0.165 in L2 and 0.251 vs. 0.277 in LVD) due to its more powerful capacity in modeling the relationship between audio and phoneme.
-Moreover, we experimentally find that the wav2vec-based model can generalize well to unseen identities, see supplementary for more details.
+The wav2vec-based model outperforms the MFCC-based model in both metrics (0.130 vs. 0.165 in L2 and 0.251 vs. 0.277 in LVD) due to its larger capacity for modeling the relationship between audio and phonemes.
+Moreover, we experimentally find that the wav2vec-based model can generalize well to unseen identities; see supplementary for more details.

-\paragraph{Effect of compositional quantized motion codebooks.} We analyze the capability of the proposed compositional quantized motion codebooks of VQ-VAEs in efficiently capturing the diverse motion modes represented in motion data, which leads to accurate reconstruction.
+\paragraph{Effect of Compositional Quantized Motion Codebooks.} We analyze the capability of capturing the diverse motion modes represented in motion data by our proposed compositional quantized motion codebooks of VQ-VAEs.
 To this end, we compare VQ-VAE with a single codebook.
 Reconstruction Error $RE$ is adopted as the metric, in which a lower reconstruction loss indicates a higher capacity.
 Figure \ref{fig:capacity} illustrates the results.
 We see that compared to VQ-VAE with a single codebook, VQ-VAEs with compositional codebooks yield consistently lower $RE$ across different codebook sizes.
 This demonstrates the effectiveness of the proposed compositional codebooks in modeling the diverse motion modes.

-\paragraph{Effect of cross-conditional modeling.} We evaluate the effect of cross-conditional modeling.
-In contrast to cross-conditional modeling (w/ c-c), the model without cross condition (w/o c-c) generates body and hand motions independently.
-Our method w/ c-c yields a higher realistic score than that w/o c-c ($0.414$ vs. $0.409$), benefiting from the cross-conditional modeling between the body and hand motions which leads to more coherent and realistic motions.
-Note that due to the higher realism, our method w/ c-c attains a slight reduction in diversity ($0.821$ vs. $0.922$ in variance), which is reasonable.
+\paragraph{Effect of Cross-Conditional Modeling.} In contrast to cross-conditional modeling (w/ c-c), the model without cross condition (w/o c-c) generates body and hand motions independently.
+Our method w/ c-c yields a higher realistic score than that w/o c-c ($0.414$ vs.~$0.409$), benefiting from the cross-conditional modeling between the body and hand motions which leads to generating more coherent and realistic motions.
+Our method w/ c-c attains a slight reduction in diversity ($0.821$ vs.~$0.922$ in variance), however the method w/o c-c leads to implausible body and hands combination.